Updated: Feb 16

 Budgeting allows you to:

-Get a better handle on your cash flow
+Get a better handle on your cash flow.

-Determine how your business is performing financially and to gain insight into your financials to help you make sounder decisions
+Determine how your business is performing financially and gain insight into your financials to help you make sounder decisions

 Before Your Start Budgeting